networkop/docker-topo/README.md

 There should be three topology examples in the `./arista-ceos-files/examples` directory

 # (Optional) Override default variables
-There are three global variables used by the script which can be overridden in the topology file:
+There are several global variables used by the script:

 * PREFIX - unique label assigned to all docker containers and links within a single topology.
 Used as a filter during the